-- There are times that we can't control how hot our work environment is. - But there are things that we can do to help handle the heat... by preparing for it ahead of time. - This can not only enable you to work more comfortably, it can also help you avoid the hazards associated with heatrelated illnesses. - For example, whenever possible you should take a gradual approach to working in a high-heat environment. - This gives your body time to get used to the temperature. - The average worker can need from 5 to 10 days to get fully acclimated, particularly in environments that are extremely hot. - People who are in good physical condition can generally get used to high heat conditions more quickly. - They can also perform better in the heat, because their body and its muscles are lean and toned. - Choosing the right work clothes is another thing that can be important to staying cool. - Loose, lightweight clothing made of cotton or a cotton blend helps you to get rid of excess heat by allowing the air to circulate freely around you and wick away much of your sweat.
+- There are times that we can't control how hot our work environment is. - But there are things that we can do to help handle the heat... by preparing for it ahead of time. - This can not only enable you to work more comfortably, it can also help you avoid the hazards associated with heatrelated illnesses. - For example, whenever possible you should take a gradual approach to working in a high heat environment. - This gives your body time to get used To the temperature. - The average worker can need from 5 to 10 days to get fully acclimated, particularly in environments that are extremely hot. - People who are in good physical condition can generally get used to high heat conditions more quickly. - They can also perform better in the heat, because their body and its muscles are lean and toned. - Choosing the right work clothes is another thing that can be important to staying cool. - Loose, lightweight clothing made of cotton or a cotton blend helps you to get rid of excess heat by allowing the air to circulate freely around you and wick away much of your sweat.

-- The color of the clothing that you wear makes a difference, too, especially if you are working in the sun. - Black or other dark colors actually absorb heat, so you should avoid wearing them. - Wear white and other light colors instead.
+- The color of clothing that you wear makes a difference, too, especially if you are working in the sun. - Black or other dark colors actually absorb heat, so you should avoid wearing them. - Wear white and other light colors instead.
 They help to keep you cooler by reflecting the heat. - The same principle applies when you wear a hat to keep the hot sun off your head.
-You really want it to be light-colored as well. - Don't forget to apply sunscreen. - It not only prevents sunburn, it helps to keep the sunshine from heating up your skin as well. - Remember to wear sunglasses too! - Keeping the sun off your face and out of your eyes both protects you and helps you to feel cooler. - If you're working indoors, temperatures can sometimes be reduced to safe levels through the use of cooling equipment. - These solutions are called engineering controls. - Some of them, such as air conditioning and ventilation systems, can be built directly into a facility. - Air conditioning can also be installed "locally" in windows, or as freestanding units.
+You really want it to be light-colored as well. - Don't forget to apply sunscreen. - It not only prevents sunburn, it helps to keep the sunshine from heating up your skin as well. - Remember to wear sunglasses too! - Keeping the sun off your face and out of your eyes both protects you and helps you to feel cooler. - If you're working indoors, temperatures can sometimes be reduced to safe levels through the use of cooling equipment. - These solutions are called engineering controls. - Some of them, such as air conditioning and ventilation systems, can be built directly into a facility. - Air conditioning can also be installed "locally" in windows, or as freestanding units. - Other engineering controls that can be built into a work environment include... - Cooling systems that are attached directly to the machinery that gets hot - Reflective barriers that contain radiant heat given off by equipment or work processes.